home-assistant/home-assistant.io/source/_components/sensor.bbox.markdown

 ha_release: 0.31
 ---

 The `bbox` platform uses the [Bbox Modem Router](https://fr.wikipedia.org/wiki/Bbox/) from the French Internet provider Bouygues Telecom.
-Sensors are mainly bandwidth measures (Details below)
+Sensors are mainly bandwidth measures.

 <p class='note warning'>
-Due to third party limitation, the sensors will only be available if the HomeAssistant and the Bbox are on the same local area network.
-You can check this by going on the 192.168.1.254 address with your internet browser
+Due to third party limitation, the sensors will only be available if Home Assistant and the Bbox are on the same local area network.
+You can check this by going to 192.168.1.254 with your web browser.
 </p>

 To add Bbox sensors to your installation, add the following to your `configuration.yaml` file: